Brazil's sliding stock market makes M&A targets - NewsBreak

 "Last year we had a record year for share issuances, 2022 will not be as strong for equities as a result of macro and political volatility," said Itau's Greenlees.

-Some companies have already announced plans for follow-on offerings, such as chicken and pork processor BRF SA and petrochemical company Braskem SA.
-The privatization of Eletrobras is also expected by June.
+Some companies have already announced plans for follow-on offerings, such as chicken and pork processor BRF SA (BRFS3.SA) and petrochemical company Braskem SA (BRKM5.SA).
+The privatization of Eletrobras (ELET6.SA) is also expected by June.

 Bankers see follow-ons as more likely to occur than IPOs this year, as investors tend to rely on known assets during volatile periods.